Moremar/advent_of_code_2016/README.md

 # Old structure using XCode

-The code was originally organized with a XCode structure so it can be built and from XCode.
+The code was originally organized with a XCode structure so it can be built and executed from XCode.
-The structure was updated to build with a Makefile, so it is lighter and no longer relies on XCode.
+The structure was updated to use a Makefile instead, so it is lighter and no longer relies on XCode.
 This section is just kept here only as a memo to know how to use setup a C++ project to build with XCode.

 ### XCode tree structure